Image to Base64 Converter

 What is Base64 encoding?

 Base64 is a binary-to-text encoding scheme that represents binary data (like images) in an ASCII string format.
-It's commonly used to embed binary data in places where text is expected, such as embedding images directly in HTML, CSS, or JSON without requiring a separate file.
+It uses 64 different characters (A-Z, a-z, 0-9, + and /) to represent data, making it safe for transmission in text-based formats where binary data might cause issues.
+For images, Base64 encoding allows you to embed the image directly in HTML, CSS, or JSON without requiring a separate file.

 Why would I convert an image to Base64?